nikirg/llm_tasker/README.md

 # LLM Task

-**LLM Task** is a small Python library designed to simplify working with language models and prompts.
+**LLM Tasker** is a small Python library designed to simplify working with language models and prompts.
 It provides a structure for defining tasks, configuring LLM clients, and managing responses in a type-safe manner.

 ## Features